Ianadika44/Ian_portfolio/README.md

 - Ian Adika

  ## Project Description
- - This is my first portforlio that displays my journey code as a proffesion and my day to day life
+ - This is my first portforlio that displays my journey code as a proffesion and my day to day life.

  ## Technology used
  - HTML